Are you holding your producers accountable? According to MarshBerry’s 2022 Insurance Brokerage and Compensation Study – the answer is no.

 - Create Accountability in the Sales Process: Producer accountability should be based on a mandatory minimum level of new business production (e.g. $100,000 in revenue) and a stretch goal (e.g.$150,000 in revenue).
 The plan should also incorporate negative and positive compensation incentives.
 For example, a producer who does not meet the minimum should face an automatic renewal rate reduction (e.g. from 25% to 20%).
 Those who hit the stretch goal should be eligible for enhanced new business commissions (e.g. from 40% to 50%).

-- Establish Minimum Account Thresholds: Small business units (SBUs) are accounts comprised of accounts below a certain commission dollar amount that are handled by dedicated service staff.
+- Establish Minimum Account Thresholds: Small business units (SBUs) are accounts comprising accounts below a certain commission dollar amount that are handled by dedicated service staff.
 Firms striving to increase growth should establish a minimum account threshold for which producers are not paid renewal commission.

 - Hire!: According to MarshBerry’s proprietary financial management database, Perspectives for High Performance (PHP), approximately 28% of producers are under the age of 40 in average firms compared to 41% in the Best 25%.
-High growth firms have a tendency to hire new, hungry talent which not only fosters growth – but also coaching, mentoring and perpetuation candidates.
+High-growth firms have a tendency to hire new, hungry insurance talent which not only fosters growth – but also coaching, mentoring, and perpetuation of candidates.

-Firms can do more to improve sales and growth strategies, including fine-tuning producer goals and accountability.
-A firm that commits to planning and execution in this area can achieve double-digit organic growth that also greatly enhances its value.
+Firms can do more to improve sales and organic growth strategies, including fine-tuning producer goals and accountability methods.
+An insurance firm that commits to planning and execution in this area can achieve double-digit organic growth that also greatly enhances its value.

-If you have questions about Today’s ViewPoint, or would like to learn more about how you can drive growth acceleration for your firm, email or call Zack Pittman, Vice President, at 440-220-4100.
+If you have questions about Today’s ViewPoint, or would like to learn more about how you can drive growth acceleration for your firm, email us today.

-Producer Academy – Reserve Your Spot in Chicago!
+Producer Academy – Reserve Your Spot in Nashville November 1-3, 2022!

 It takes skilled people to accelerate your firm’s growth.
-Designed for insurance agency/broker new hires and producers looking to sharpen their skills, MarshBerry’s Producer Academy 100 helps get producers on track to validate and increase new business production.
-Space is limited.
-This 1.5-day session begins May 31.
+Designed for insurance agency/broker new hires and producers looking to sharpen their skills, MarshBerry’s Producer Academy helps get producers on track to validate and increase new business production.
+Space is limited for this 1.5-day session that begins on November 1.
 Register today!